 Every object carries an energy to it.
 Yes, that sounds a little whack, and no, I can’t explain it, but it’s true.
 You know the feeling when you go somewhere and the vibe feels off?
 You might not be able to articulate why, but don’t want to be there.
 Compare that to the feeling you get when you walk into a store, restaurant, or someone’s home, and it just feels cozy and right.
 It’s the same thing; there’s a presence held in the objects around us, that tends to affect us in that environment.

 This is the process of detachment: when we associate a moment with a thing, we want to hang on to that moment, and so we want to hang on to that thing.
 So if you want to exist in a peaceful environment, it starts with the simplicity of eliminating the things that carry bad energy, or take us to a memory we don’t want to relive over and over again.
 There’s no shame in this, and in fact, it’s incredibly freeing.
 Once you start to let go of the stuff that reminds you of someone somewhere somehow, you’ll be able to scan the room and feel good about everything, which sets you up for more success in your day.

-Further, getting rid of the mementoes of not so great memories frees up the space to fill it with new ones, that are super charged with great vibes and energy.
+Further, getting rid of the mementos of not so great memories frees up the space to fill it with new ones, that are supercharged with great vibes and energy.